kyin01/kyin01.github.io/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ## About
+### Hi, my name is Kevin Yin
+I am currently a sophomore at NYU Stern studying Finance and Computing and Data Science with a minor in Mathematics and Computer Science.
+I am interested in data analytics and product management.

 ## Projects